chaxyouxbraoui7/dynamic-web-programming/pratical-work-07/README.md

+## Description

-# This is the 7th practical work built with HTML, CSS, JavaScript, and PHP.
+This is the 7th practical work built with HTML, CSS, JavaScript, and PHP.
 Two simple HTML & PHP forms that collects user details and displays them dynamically.

-# Features
+## It Features

 - **Fields like name, email, password, birth date and preferences.**